TomHodson/command_line_slides/slides.md

 ---
 ## Why don't people just make a GUI?
-- It's easier and faster. <!-- .element: class="fragment" -->
+- Easier and faster to create. <!-- .element: class="fragment" -->
-- CMD tools are more flexible. <!-- .element: class="fragment" -->
+- More flexible. <!-- .element: class="fragment" -->
+---
+## Using the command line
 ---
 ## Walking the filesystem
 <img class="r-stretch" src="./images/filesystem.svg">